descarteslabs/descarteslabs-python/README.md

 - The minimum required version of `urllib3` has been bumped to 1.26.18 to address a security vulnerability.
 - The minimum required version of `shapely` has been bumped to 2.0.0 to address thread safety issues.
 - Python 3.7, formerly deprecated, is no longer supported.
-- Python 3.12 is now supported.
+- Python 3.12 is not officially supported yet due to the lack of support from `blosc`.
+However, if you are able to provide a functional `blosc` on your own, then 3.12 should work.
 - Urllib3 2.X is now supported.

 ## [2.1.2] - 2023-10-31